Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Introduction

 \section{Introduction}

-Large Language Model (LLM)-driven agents significantly promoted the development process of artificial intelligence \cite{huang2024understanding}.
-Different from LLMs that mainly work as chatbots, LLM-driven agents are equipped with diverse capabilities, such as interacting with tools, databases, and extensive external resources \cite{hou2025model}.
-These capabilities allow agents to independently think and perform actions, making agents highly skilled in various tasks, such as code synthesis~\cite{islam2025codesim}, complex reasoning~\cite{qin2023chatgpt,jin2025two}, and multimodal content generation~\cite{xu2025mm,wu2025automated}.

-As the complexity of the task increases, the capabilities of a solitary agent are no longer sufficient.
-To solve this problem, researchers are shifting towards Multi-Agent System (MAS).
-MAS orchestrates a group of specialized agents that collaborate to tackle tasks beyond the capability boundary of any single agent.
-Specifically, each agent undertakes a specific part of the entire work~\cite{li2024survey}.
-This collaborative approach rapidly gained the interest of researchers from diverse fields \cite{he2025llm,jiang2024multi}, and MAS platforms like AutoGen~\cite{wu2024autogen}, MetaGPT~\cite{hong2023metagpt}, and CAMEL~\cite{li2023camel} exhibited remarkable potential in different domains.
+Large Language Model (LLM)-driven Multi-Agent Systems (MAS) have emerged as a transformative paradigm in artificial intelligence \cite{han2024llm,he2025llm}, enabling collaborative solutions to complex tasks that exceed the capabilities of individual agents \cite{huang2024understanding}.
+MAS decomposes complex tasks into manageable subtasks and orchestrates specialized agents to collaborate on them in unique forms, such as review and debate \cite{li2024survey,chanchateval}.
+This unique feature makes MAS quickly gain widespread adoption across diverse research and application domains \cite{he2025llm,jiang2024multi}.

-However, with the popularity of MAS, its security risks have rapidly gained attention.
-This is because agents are able to interact with diverse external entities, which significantly increases the attack surface.
+However, with the popularity of MAS, its inherent security risks are rapidly gaining attention.
 Researchers start studying the exploit of MAS using a small number of agents, such as propagating malicious contents, inferring the underlying architecture, or tampering with legal communication \cite{peigne2025multi,xie2025s,redcode}.
 Although these studies provide valuable insights, as a newly emerging field, the security of MAS still lacks long-term exploration.

-In this paper, we propose a novel attack against MAS, named Web Fraud Attacks\footnote{The code is public at https://github.com/JiangYingEr/Web-Fraud-Attack-in-MAS}, which aims at inducing MAS to treat a malicious website as benign.
-Our study is built upon an irresistible trend that, with techniques like Model Context Protocol \cite{ray2025survey}, \emph{visiting and parsing Web resources will become one of the major functionalities of agents}.
-People increasingly expect that agents can directly obtain real-time information from the Internet and help them perform operations on websites.
-Once this process is compromised, attackers can use the malicious websites to launch various attacks, such as phishing \cite{birthriya2025detection}, malware injection \cite{liu2017web}, and privacy leakage \cite{liao2024eia}, which will seriously expand the attack surface.
+Our study is motivated by an irresistible trend: with techniques like Model Context Protocol \cite{ray2025survey}, processing Web resources will become one of the major functionalities of agents.
+Once this process is compromised, attackers can use the malicious websites to launch various attacks, such as phishing \cite{birthriya2025detection}, malware injection \cite{liu2017web}, and privacy leakage \cite{liao2024eia}, which will seriously damage both LLMs and users.